Thursday, July 16, 2026

 • An increase in minimum salaries to $900,000 for players with one year of service time or less, up from the current $780,000.
 The minimum for those with at least two years of service time would rise to $1 million.

 • A limit of 12 years and $500 million for any contract extension for a player not yet a free agent.
-That 12-year limit, however, would only apply to rookies, with that maximum contract length decreasing with every subsequent year of service time.
+That 12-year limit, however, would apply to only rookies, with that maximum contract length decreasing with every subsequent year of service time.

-“Today, in addition to proposing the largest-ever increase in the minimum salary, earned by over half of MLB players, we accepted two landmark changes to free agency that have been in place for 50 years,” said MLB spokesman Glen Caplin.
+“Today, in addition to proposing the largest-ever increase in the minimum salary, earned by over half of MLB players, we accepted two landmark changes to free agency that have been in place for 50 years,” said MLB spokesperson Glen Caplin.
 “We agreed to both the MLBPA’s proposal to provide earlier access to free agency, and their proposal to eliminate the qualifying offer system, a provision players view as a drag on free agency.”

 All of this, however, would be expressly contingent on players accepting management’s recent proposal for a salary cap—something they are vehemently against.